Information about Contracts for providers

 There are two applications forms for Jobs First Employment Projects 2016-17:

-Applications will be assessed as they are submitted, with priority given to projects that can be completed by 31 May 2017.
+Applications will be assessed as they are submitted.
+Projects that can be completed by 31 May 2017 will get priority.

 Applying to deliver Jobs First Subsidised Training List (STL) Projects